Abditus0/SOC-Simulation/README.md

 Each action runs in its own isolated PowerShell subprocess via a temp script file.
 I use `-File` instead of `-EncodedCommand` because encoded commands trigger AV rules.
 Temp files get cleaned up immediately after each action.
 Random 25-35 second intervals so the noise pattern doesn't look scripted.

-Without this, false alarms would be too easy to spot and also adds noise.
+Without this, false alarms would be too easy to spot.
 With it, I have to actually read the alerts to know what's real.

 ## How the scoring works

-When you submit your report it goes to Claude along with the answer key (what actually ran on the VM).
+When I submit my report it goes to Claude along with the answer key (what actually ran on the VM).
 Claude isn't guessing here.
 It already knows exactly what happened because the simulator tells it.
 So the grading is based on real facts, not Claude trying to figure things out on its own.
-- **Technique identification** - did you name the right ATT&CK techniques and back it up with specific alerts
+- **Technique identification** - did I name the right ATT&CK techniques and back it up with specific alerts
-- **Tactic identification** - did you map them to the right tactic IDs
+- **Tactic identification** - did I map them to the right tactic IDs
-- **Timeline** - did you put the events in the right order with timestamps
+- **Timeline** - did I put the events in the right order with timestamps
-- **Severity** - did you assess the impact correctly
+- **Severity** - did I assess the impact correctly
-- **Recommendations** - did you give specific containment steps that actually make sense
+- **Recommendations** - did I give specific containment steps that actually make sense

-There are caps built in so you can't game it.
-Naming techniques without citing alert evidence caps you at 3/5.
+There are caps built in so I can't game it.
+Naming techniques without citing alert evidence caps me at 3/5.
 Generic recommendations cap at 2/5.
 Reports under 50 words cap at 2/5 on everything.
 Zero recommendations on a false alarm = 1/5.

 It's harsh on purpose.
 I wanted feedback that would actually push me to write better reports, not pat me on the back for vague answers.
 For example: A vague report got 10/25.
 The same scenario investigated properly with timestamps and command-line evidence got 25/25.
 The system rewards real analyst work.